-VIOLENCE AGAINST WOMEN ACT AND CAMPUS SEXUAL VIO-LENCE ELIMINATION ACT (CAMPUS SAVE)
+VIOLENCE AGAINST WOMEN ACT AND CAMPUS SEXUAL VIOLENCE ELIMINATION ACT (CAMPUS SAVE)

-The College strives to maintain an educational environment in which sexual and gender based harassment and sexual violence are prohibited, and in which persons reporting harassment and/or sexual violence are provided support and avenues of redress.
+The College strives to maintain an educational environment in which sexual gender based harassment and sexual violence are prohibited, and in which persons reporting harassment and/or sexual violence are provided support and avenues of redress.
 When sexual and gender based harassment or sexual violence is brought to the attention of the College, Administrators will take prompt and appropriate action to end the behavior, prevent its recurrence, and address its effects.
 The College provides ongoing prevention and awareness programs for students and employees.
-The College has defined procedures for institutional disciplinary action in cases of alleged sexual and gender-based harassment and sexual violence.
+The College has defined procedures for institutional disciplinary action in cases of alleged sexual harassment gender-based and sexual violence.